javahar480/wifi-monitor-tool/readme.md

 Developed by Ichigo (2025)
 Built with: Python, Scapy, psutil
 Use responsibly — monitor only authorized networks.

----

-## ⚖️ License
+⚖️ License Reminder

 This project is released under the MIT License.
-You're free to use or modify it **with credit**.
+You're free to use or modify it with credit.
 If you use it commercially or as a base project, attribution is required.

+---

+### 📌 Want this saved as a `README.md` again or ready for LinkedIn formatting?
+Let me know and I’ll package it for you!